WillBe94/Team13DB2/README.md

 Add Required to a bunch of inputs<br />
 Make id incrementer into a function to reuse<br />
 1 hour end time might be off do some tests<br />
-Once we are done making the meeting Insert and Updates then make the logic for the date/time restraints
+Once we are done making the meeting Insert and Updates then make the logic for the date/time restraints<br />
+Need to do study material update<br />

 Instructions to install and run